Updated: April 21, 2020

 I am really looking for a mentor, and I hope you could be one.
 I really learned a lot in your site.
 I am 23 years old and very passionate in helping others but I really don’t have enough capital right now that’s why I was motivated to work again.
 What advice can you give me?

 However, most of these friends still have their regular jobs, while one is just a stay at home mom (husband still works in an office).
 They mainly do their “sideline business” during weekends and after office hours.
-These people get the money for their daily expenses from their regular jobs and uses the money they earn from network marketing for luxuries.
+These people get the money for their daily expenses from their regular jobs and uses the money they earn from network marketing for non-essential spending.

 Anyway, in my experience, the most important thing in life with respect to our finances is multiple sources of income.
 So for you, network marketing is just one source.
 You need to add a few more to become “financially stable”.